josephbaver/DefCalc/README.md

 Within the airflow-DefCalc repository, the following are key files:
 * ds.R; _contains the code that scrapes the website(s) specified for the data required to feed into the app, and saves it to the AWS S3 bucket (alpha-app-defcalc)_
 * iam_policy.json; _provides persmissions/access for the airflow to read/write in the AWS S3 bucket (alpha-app-defcalc)_
-* packrat; _details all packages/dependencies required for the app to load_
+* renv; _details all packages/dependencies required for the app to load_

 Within the airflow-dags repository, the following are key file(s):
-* defcalc_obr_scraper_global.py; _contains the code to ensure that the code within airflow-DefCalc is automatically ran at specified time intervals_
+* defcalc_obr_scraper_global.py; _contains the code to ensure that the code within airflow-DefCalc is automatically ran at specified time intervals using the correct release version of airflow-DefCalc_

 ### Deployment
 When ready to deploy new releases, newly published releases should adhere to the following versioning formats: https://semver.org/

+The new releases will automatically be built [on concourse](https://concourse.services.alpha.mojanalytics.xyz/teams/main/pipelines/DefCalc).
+To easily check if deployment is successful, make sure to update the release versioning in ui.R.